Speakers

 Target group: Students, especially MINT students and students of MINT advanced courses, science teachers, school community, adult education centers, chemistry teacher training centers, SEC (for science forum, annual meeting, SEC lecturer)

-Raw material changes in the (petro)chemical industry
+Raw material change in the (petro)chemical industry

-On a global scale, the chemical industry is the third largest industrial emitter of CO 2 after steel and cement with a share of 8%.
+On a global scale, the chemical industry is the third largest industrial emitter of CO 2 after steel and cement, with a share of 8%.
 The key to reducing this share will be the availability of "green" electricity and hydrogen without an atmospheric CO 2 backpack.
 Increasing the amount of carbon used from renewable raw materials is reaching ecological limits.

 Duration: 60 minutes